| | as such, made a

 outside courses or duties of any description which B.H.Q.

+asked for.
 Its guardianship of the Beacon Observation Post during

 the bitter weather of February 1941 was an exceptionally